 SMART-TAKE: COLORECTAL CANCER

-Colorectal cancer is the second leading cause of cancer deaths in the U.S.—and with appropriate screening, it doesn’t have to be.
-According to the CDC, regular screening can prevent 6 out of 10 colorectal cancer deaths.
+Colorectal cancer is the second leading cause of cancer deaths in the United States—and with appropriate screening, it doesn’t have to be.
+According to the CDC, regular screening can prevent six out of ten colorectal cancer deaths.
 Both women and men are at risk for colorectal cancer, and that risk increases with age, so screening is recommended for adults over 50.

 While screening is the best path to prevention, there are some risk factors that increase the likelihood of contracting the disease.
-The risk increases with age, but there are a few other factors that place people at high risk:
+The risk increases with age, but there are also a few other factors outside lifestyle that place people at higher risk:

 For those with these higher risk factors, screening may be recommended earlier and more often.
 Although many people in the early stages of the disease don’t experience these, when symptoms do appear, they vary widely.
 Among them:

-As always seems to be the case, there are some lifestyle choices a person can make to reduce their risk of getting colorectal cancer, as well as helping to improve outcomes.
+As always seems to be the case, there are some lifestyle choices a person can make to reduce his or her risk of getting colorectal cancer and which play a role in helping to improve outcomes.

 - Exercise.
-If you are not physically active, you're more likely to develop colon cancer.
+If you are not physically active, you are more likely to develop colon cancer.